-Based on the outcomes of the staff survey, it is clear that there needs to be more communication around the EMS and related procedures.
+Based on the outcomes of the staff survey, it is clear that there needs to be more communication around the EMS and related procedures - it is a requirement of the ISO14001 standard that staff are kept informed about the EMS and how it may relate to them and their roles.
 These messages can easily be incorporated into both Y Papur Gwyrdd and the "Putting the World to Rights" sessions, the challenge is around encouraging engagement.
 It is also hoped that recording of sessions related to the EMS, and other environmental topics can be created and made available online.